 Charlene Nevada Krummel and Arthur Krummel

-NOTE: I delivered, on June 8, 2024, this hybrid eulogy/commentary, more fit for roast than Arthur Krummel’s memorial service.
+NOTE: On June 8, 2024, I delivered this hybrid eulogy/commentary more fit for roast than Arthur Krummel’s memorial service.
 Arthur would have wanted to hear the sound of laughter as he was remembered.

 Twenty-five years ago, when Arthur Krummel and I were underage, we could only imagine the terrors of growing old.
 Kind, generous, and wise Art provided a preview of coming attractions.
 He turned the serious funny and made it OK to laugh about old age and what inevitably follows.
 He was like that.
 He made life better for others—especially for Charlene, Little One of Little and Biggie Productions.